Equivalent Linear Mappings of Large Language Models: Discussion

 \section{Discussion}

-The detached Jacobian approach allows for locally linear representations of the transformer decode to be found for each input sequence, without changing the output.
-The intermediate outputs of each layer and sub-component are also exactly reproduced by the detached Jacobian function.
+The detached Jacobian approach allows for linear representations of the transformer decoder to be found for each input sequence, without changing the output.
+The intermediate outputs of each layer and the attention and MLP modules are also accurately reproduced by the detached Jacobian function.

-The detached Jacobian operation is only nearly exact at the specific operating point at which the matrices were computed by autograd.
-A short distance away in the input embedding neighborhood, the detached Jacbian will be extremely different because the manifold is highly curved.
-(Although local neighborhood validity is less applicable to LLMs which map tokens to embedding vectors, as inputs will only ever discretely sample the embedding space, and there are not obvious needs for exploring the local neighborhood beyond token embedding vectors).
-The manifold is not piecewise linear, but only has a linear equivalent exactly at the operating point, which can be found numerically for every input sequence.
+The detached Jacobian operation is accurate only at the specific operating point at which the matrices were computed by the PyTorch autograd function.
+A short distance away in the input embedding neighborhood, the detached Jacobian will be extremely different because the manifold is highly curved.
+(Although local neighborhood validity is less applicable to LLMs which map tokens to embedding vectors, as inputs will only ever discretely sample the embedding space, and there is not an obvious need for exploring the local neighborhood to embedding vectors that do not represent words from the input vocabulary).
+The manifold is not piecewise linear, but only has a linear equivalent at the operating point, which can be found numerically for every input sequence.